 Hall effect speed sensors are more common.
 These get 12 volts from the MS3-Pro's main relay or 5 volts from VREF, and have a ground wire that connects to the MS3-Pro's sensor ground.
 The output signal may connect to Digital Frequency In 1, 2, or 3, Digital Switched In 1, 2, or 3, or Digital Switched 12V In.
-No pull up resistor is required.
+No pull up resistor is required if using our tabbed Hall effect sensor; we recommend a pull up when using our threaded Hall effect sensor.
 The MS3-Pro can use two separate speed sensors for driven and non-driven wheels.